marcjoha/elgato.dart/README.md

 ## How?

-This project is written in [Dart][], and can probably be compiled on any platform that Dart supports (Windows, Linux, macOS).
+This project is written in Dart, and can probably be compiled on any platform that Dart supports (Windows, Linux, macOS).

 ```shell